bluekamandy/japanese-chords-glove/README.md

 ### What is a "Japanese chord progression"?

-This project was born after I saw a YouTube video about common chord progressions in modern Japanese classical and anime music.
+This project was born after I saw a YouTube video about common chord progressions observed in modern Japanese classical and anime music.

 See [[Sakamoto, Hisaishi, et. al.] - Common Japanese Chord Progressions](https://youtu.be/yKV58VVGV9k) on YouTube.